-This information is also available as a pdf.
+The following information is also available as a PDF.

 ABOUT SHMOOCON AND THE SHMOO GROUP